 Rhodes city is a family-friendly destination.
 If you travel with kids, you can take them to the Aquarium Of Rhodes which is located in the Hydrobiological Station.
 This will give them a chance to see marine life of the Eastern Mediterranean.

 Everything from budget accommodations to 5-star luxury hotels, self-catering apartments is found in the Town, and booking in advance is important in high season.
-If you looking for a budget-friendly area, head to the residential area of New Town with many apartments and rooms for rent.
+The New Town is more of residential and budget-friendly area with many affordable apartments for rent.

-Stay in Rhodes Town if you are first-timers; you just have a couple of nights on Rhodes; your main reason for visiting the Island is its history and culture; you want easy access to the Harbor or Airport; you’re traveling on a budget.
+Stay in Rhodes Town if you are first-timers; you travel without a car; your main reason for visiting the Island is its history and culture; you want stay close to the port and airport;

 Best places to Stay in Rhodes Old Town:

-mid-range ($$): Best Western Plus Hotel Plaza 4-star hotel is centrally located in Rhodes Town, offers the room overlooking the Medieval Town or sea.
-It’s within walking distance from all popular attractions such as Rhodes Beach, Grand Master’s Palace, The Street of Knights, Clock Tower, and Archaeological Museum of Rhodes.
+mid-range ($$): Best Western Plus Hotel Plaza, 4-star family-friendly hotel centrally located in Rhodes Town, offering rooms with views of Medieval Town or sea.
+It’s within walking distance from all popular attractions.

-budget ($): Evdokia Hotel This hotel is conveniently set in a renovated 19-century building in the old town of Rhodes, close to the Archaeological Museum of Rhodes, Medieval Castle, and Mandraki Port.
-You can easily find a varied range of beaches nearby such as Elli Beach, Akti Kanari Beach, Zefyros Beach, and Ixia Beach.🔍BEST HOTEL DEALS IN RHODES TOWN
+budget ($): Evdokia Hotel, conveniently set in a renovated 19-century building in the old town of Rhodes, near Archaeological Museum of Rhodes, Medieval Castle, and Mandraki Port.
+It has rooms for singles, couples, and families with children of all ages.🔍MORE HOTEL DEALS IN RHODES TOWN

 It has more to offer than just being a dedicated resort.
 If you want to have a lively night, but not every night, you are just a short walking distance from Faliraki.
 Likewise, if you intend to explore the UNESCO World Heritage Site that is the Old Town of Rhodes.